AG132/climate-projects/sea-level-variability/README.md

 - **Physical climate risk modeling** (coastal flooding exposure, SLR projections)
 - **Climate data pipelines** for ESG and climate finance applications
 - **Validation frameworks** for satellite-derived climate datasets

----

-## License

-MIT — free to use and adapt with attribution.